Assessment of Learning

 If you would like to discuss the feedback in more detail, please contact assessment@kennesaw.edu to set up an individual or team consultation.

-• Assessment results for the previous year are reported each fall.
-However, to foster a strategic perspective in your continuous improvement efforts and allow time for improvements to be observed, the identification of trends and strategies for improvement takes place every 3 years.
+• Assessment results for the previous year are reported in March.
+However, to foster a strategic perspective in your continuous improvement efforts and allow time for improvements to be observed, the analysis of trends and strategies for improvement takes place every 3 years.

-As such, the Full Report Addendum within the MS Word template must be completed every 3 years.
-It includes an interpretation of analyses, trends over time, and the strategies for improvement selected for implementation during the next 3-year cycle.
+As such, the Full AoL 3rd Year Report must be completed every 3 years.
+It includes an interpretation of analyses, trends over time, and a discussion of past and future strategies for improvement.

 • It is KSU's mission to provide students an exceptional learning experience and to prepare them for life after graduation.
 If done well, assessment tells us how well we are fulfilling that mission and how to best improve our teaching strategies, our curriculum, and the student experience.